SaSs7/Dataset/README.md

 to create the first dataset and use it download all the audios and compine them in a file then use 80% of these audios as a training set while the remaining 20% for testing

 the Arbic dataset is by compining the files with the English that you already have to create the mixed dataset and as before 80% is for training and 20% for testing

+NOTE:
+to know the real and fake audios during tarining the audios that ends with 'r' are real and the one ands with 'f' are fake